Thinkei/decentralized-proto-poc/README.md

 This is a sample microservice to demonstrate how protobuf file organization works in the decentralized way (each service contains it's own protobuf)

-# About Services
+# About example services

-## Foo Service
+1.Foo Service

-NodeJS-base service, exposing `grpc` to be comsumed by other service
+NodeJS-base service, (using `grpc-js` library), exposing `grpc` to be comsumed by other service

+2.Bar Service
+NodeJS-base service, (using `connect` library), exposing `grpc` to be consumed by other service

-## Rest BFF Service
+3.Rest BFF Service

 NodeJS-base BFF, consuming `grpc` from other services and exposing `REST` for client use